-When it comes to new trends in your industry, you may be skeptical and cautious.
+When it comes to new trends in graphic designer, you may be skeptical and cautious.
 Nevertheless, some of the world’s brightest brains are working around the clock to develop a technology that will convert even the most ardent believers.

 Know about Artificial Intelligence